clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 Beyond this however, the interactive development and documentation experience that is available now is a solution that simply needs to be shown to scientists' problems.
 The proposal to organise academic publishing and presentation of what the Clojure experience is like feels like an important stepping stone to the future.

-**Do you receive any other funding to work on this project?** No

-**Are you part of a group that is affected by systemic bias, particularly in technology?
-If so, can you elaborate?** Depending on what you mean by 'systemic bias', my disadvantage is a classical one.
-Living in eastern Europe and working in the public sector, I suspect my Clojure friends would be shocked at what is paid to scientists here.
-I don't pretend that Hungary is as cash-strapped as some other continental countries, but compared to most other countries in 'the west', even those a two hour drive away, the salaries are low.
-If it helps, I can be more specific, but suffice it to say that this funding would go much further here and would enable a much bigger shift in what I'm able to contribute than it would for many other applicants.  <br>

 ---